nickserv/danamccurdy.com/_posts/2017-11-10-what-actually-happened.md

 of finding out the truth?

-Should we wait for the prodding of some enlightened soul's initiative, or should we take it upon ourselves to ferret out what is real, and what isn't, in this deluge of information
+Should we wait for the prodding of some enlightened soul's initiative, spoonfed for our own internet enlightenment, or should we take it upon ourselves to ferret out what is real, and what isn't, in this deluge of information